HomeMCCQE Part 1Chronic Care

 Question 1

-B) Refer him for a repeat echocardiogram.
+B) Refer for a surgical consultation.

 Explanation: This area is hidden for preview users.